danielang2020/danielang2020.github.io/documents/aws/cloudfront/cf.md

 > To restrict access to content that you serve from Amazon S3 buckets, follow these steps:
 >1.
 Create a special CloudFront user called an origin access identity(OAI) and associate it with your distribution.
 >2.
 Configure your S3 bucket permissions so that CloudFront can use the OAI to access the files in your bucket and serve them to your users.
 Make sure that users can't use a direct URL to the S3 bucket to access a file there.

+### Using AWS WAF to control access to your content
+> AWS WAF is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to CloudFront, and lets you control access to your content.

 ### Geographically restricting content
 > You can use geographic restrictions, sometimes known as geo blocking, to prevent users in specific geographic locations from accessing content that you're distributing through a CloudFront distribution.